- Information about us

 - Specsavers Optical Group Limited (a company registered in Guernsey with company number 12294 and its registered office at La Villiaze, St Andrews, Guernsey, GY6 8YP).

-Specsavers Group are data controllers of your personal information for the purposes of any data-protection legislation that applies.
+Specsavers Group and the corresponding Specsavers store(s) are data controllers of your personal information for the purposes of any data-protection legislation that applies.
 For the purposes of data protection, Specsavers has a nominated person within the European Union.
 This is our Data Protection and Privacy Manager based in Denmark.
-You can contact them via firstname.lastname@example.org.
+You can contact them via email@example.com.

 We may collect and process information about you including: